bool64/cache/README.md

 ## Blob Cache

-For streamed file/blob workloads, the library also provides a blob-oriented abstraction and a local filesystem-backed storage implementation.
+For streamed file/blob workloads, the library also provides a blob-oriented abstraction and storage backends that let you keep the same application-facing API while changing storage economics as the dataset grows.

 [`blob.Entry`](https://pkg.go.dev/github.com/bool64/cache/blob#Entry) is a reopenable descriptor of content: